 Solar power – the cheapest form of energy

 The future of photovoltaics looks bright.
-Every year many countries announce new records for the installed photovoltaics capacity.
-And there is certainly a logical explanation to it.
-The report World Energy Outlook 2020 published last month by the International Energy Agency (IEA) states that solar has become “the new king of electricity” by offering the cheapest electricity in human history so far.
-According to the publication the cost per megawatt of solar plants is now below that of fossil fuels for the first time.
-In terms of numbers, newly built utility-scale solar projects now cost USD 30-60/MWh in Europe and the USA respectively.
-Only four years ago, the number for the aforementioned levelized cost of solar energy (LCOE) was USD 100/MWp, which highlights the progress excellently.
-In comparison, the report mentions that the LCOE is as high as USD 90/MWh for gas and USD 120/MWh for coal.
+Many countries report new records in installed photovoltaic capacity every year.
+And there is certainly a logical explanation for this.
+The International Energy Agency's (IEA) published last month.
+World Energy Outlook 2020 Report notes that solar energy has become the "new king of electricity" by offering the cheapest electricity yet in human history.
+According to the publication, the cost per megawatt of solar is now below that of fossil fuels for the first time.
+In numbers, newly built utility-scale solar projects in Europe and the U.S. now cost $30-60 per MWh.
+Just four years ago, the figure for the above electricity generation cost (LCOE) of solar was $100, which is an excellent illustration of progress.
+In comparison, the report mentions that the LCOE for gas is up to 90 USD/MWh and for coal up to 120 USD/MWh.

-The World Energy Outlook 2020 report states additionally that substantial cost reductions in photovoltaics over the past decade has made solar energy a consistently cheaper form of energy than for instance coal or gas in most countries.
-Reasons for this are several.
-One reason is a cheap and easier access to capital in the leading markets allowed by supportive policies and maturing technologies.
-Furthermore, big advancements in the solar technologies play an important role.
-For example, the performance of PV modules has been improving significantly – smaller modules can provide a higher energy output, longer lifespan, better recycling possibilities, and lower manufacturing costs.
-To give an example, in 2010 a standard PV module cost roughly USD 2.00/watt, where it today stands at about USD 0.17/watt.
-Moreover, battery, storage and grid connection technologies are improving and becoming more cost-efficient promptly, which is extremely important for ensuring the flexible operation of photovoltaics systems.
-Since the beginning of 2000s, also the solar plant sizes have grown, which has resulted in improving economies of scale and thus cost reductions.
+The World Energy Outlook 2020 report additionally notes that significant cost reductions in solar PV over the past decade have made solar energy a consistently less expensive form of energy than coal or gas, for example, in most countries.
+There are several reasons for this.
+One reason is cheaper and easier access to capital in leading markets, made possible by supportive policies and mature technologies.
+In addition, major advances in solar technologies play an important role.
+For example, PV module performance has improved significantly-smaller modules can offer higher energy yields, longer lifetimes, better recycling capabilities, and lower manufacturing costs.
+To give an example, in 2010 a standard PV module cost about $2.00/watt, while today it is about $0.17/watt.
+In addition, battery, storage and grid connection technologies are improving and becoming more cost effective in a timely manner, which is extremely important for the flexible operation of PV systems.
+Solar plant sizes have also grown since the early 2000s, leading to improved economies of scale and thus cost reductions.

-When it comes to supportive policies and politics, it is clear that the common climate targets of the Paris Agreement and Sustainable Development Goals (SDG) direct the way of the political sphere more and more to the direction of solar and wind, whereas coal, oil, gas and other more polluting forms of energy are being cut and no longer subsidized as strongly.
-As of today, already more than 130 countries have policies in place, which contribute to the decreasing cost of new solar installations.
-The EU alone has set a goal to obtain 32% of all its energy from renewable sources by 2030.
-However, the way to go until the global net-zero CO2 emissions are reached is long, and it does not happen overnight.
-It requires persistent efforts, sacrifices and cooperation from governments, political players, corporations, and individuals.
+In terms of supporting policies, it is clear that the common climate goals of the Paris Agreement and the Sustainable Development Goals (SDGs) increasingly steer the path of policy toward solar and wind, while coal, oil, gas, and other more polluting forms of energy are being phased out and not as heavily subsidized.
+Currently, more than 130 countries already have policies in place to help lower the cost of new solar installations.
+The EU alone has set a goal of generating 32% of its total energy from renewable sources by 2030.
+However, the road to achieving net zero global CO2 emissions is long, and it won't happen overnight.
+It will require persistent effort and collaboration among governments, political actors, businesses and individuals.

 Mounting Systems - More than a system.
 It's a brand.